tbrowder/Date-Names/README.md

 2. Default month and weekday hash choices [complete]
 3. User chooses truncation or padding [API complete]
 4. User chooses which month and weekday has to use [complete, var names may change]
-5. User choose case of the output names [API complete]
+5. User chooses case of the output names [API complete]
 6. User can choose raw truncation on a full name, if permitted by the language [API partially complete]
+7. User can choose to have a period or not for abbreviations [API complete]

 ### Future features

 1. Language-specific attributes to affect class behavior (e.g., allow raw truncation or not)
 2. Add additional hash names and types on a language basis
 3. Graceful messages if a desired hash is empty [version 2+]
+4. Features desired by users

 The basic class is working (see **Planned features** above) and is tested briefly.
 More is to be done, but eventually it will be able to proved a unified handling of full names and abbreviations.
 The user will be able to control casing, absence or presence of periods on abbreviations, and truncation or padding as desired.

 VERSION 3
 =========